HealthML/ukb-200k-wes-vep/missense/readme.md

 # Missense variant effect predictions

-Variant effect predictions produced by the [Ensembl Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html).
+Variant effect predictions produced by the [Ensembl Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html) for genes in the [Ensembl 97](https://www.ensembl.org/index.html) release.
 Variants are collapsed, meaning that they are only shown once for every gene.
 File names indicate the chromosomes.

 Every file contains a tab-delimited table with the following columns: